Physics-50/Module-3/docs/week1-during-lab.md

 ## Data Collection

 With your circuit complete, both meters powered on and set correctly, and your grow light fully illuminating your solar panel, now you will measure the I-V curve of your solar panel.
 To do measure the I-V curve, vary the load resistance and record current and voltage values at different load resistances.
 To make the best use of your time, you may want to start by increasing or decreasing your load resistance by a factor of ten at a time, until you have an idea of roughly what resistance is "very large" for this solar panel -- i.e., large enough to make the current start nosediving toward zero.
-You can then take a modest number of data points at "very large" and "very small" resistance values, but focus on intermediate resistances in order to find $$P_{max}$$.
+You can then take a modest number of data points at "very large" and "very small" resistance values, but focus on intermediate resistances in order to find $$P_{\rm max}$$.

 To help guide your data taking, set up your Google Sheet to make a scatter chart of $$I$$ vs. $$V$$ values as you enter data.
 For instructions on how to do this, see [here](https://support.google.com/docs/answer/9143294){:target="_blank"} and [here](https://support.google.com/docs/answer/63824){:target="_blank"}, or talk to a classmate or instructor.